Publisher: Vivendi Universal Games

 The game has a pretty decent story, but it’s nothing too special.
 You are Bruce Banner who tries to tame the Hulk inside of him by partnering up with a scientist and getting various parts to build the machine to do the latter.
 Some missions have you protecting things, some have you destroying things, and some have you fetching things.
 That is pretty much all the missions are about.
 The combat is really rewarding and awesome.
 You have to basic attack but combos with these will do massive damage along with grabs and slams.
 You can buy new upgrades after you unlock each chapter.

 You do have mini-games you can play but they are pretty lame and boring.
-You can use a pole to smack enemies as far as you can in one, races, float and land in the middle of a giant ring, rescue people etc. but they just aren’t as fun as they sound.
-Hulk fan will be able to unlock artwork and what not through pickups in the game but this still doesn’t save you from fighting the difficulty.
+You can use a pole to smack enemies as far as you can in one, race, float and land in the middle of a giant ring, rescue people, etc. but they just aren’t as fun as they sound.
+Hulk fans will be able to unlock artwork and whatnot through pickups in the game but this still doesn’t save you from fighting the difficulty.
 The graphics are nothing special.
 This is a 2003 game so it looks pretty bad compared to today.
 If you can stomach the high difficulty then pick this up.
 If only this game were easier I would have been able to finish it.